onceclick/johng.co.uk/_posts/2006-03-09-openoffice-202-released.markdown

 Get it <a href="http://www.openoffice.org">here</a>.
 See what has changed <a href="http://development.openoffice.org/releases/2.0.2rc4.html">here</a>.

-<strong>Update: </strong>More importantly the thesaurus for British English now works.
+**Update: **More importantly the thesaurus for British English now works.